DevelopmentArc/react-indepth/life_cycle/birth/initialization_and_construction.md

 ### State defaults
  It is important to keep in mind that if we do not define a state in the constructor/getInitialState then the state will be `undefined`.
 Because the state is `undefined` and not an empty Object (`{}`), if you try to query the state later on this will be an issue.

  In general, we want to set a default value for all our state properties.
 There are some edge cases where the initial value for the state property may be `null` or `undefined`.
-If this state happens to be only state property, it maybe tempting to skip setting a default state.
+If this state happens to be only state property, it may be tempting to skip setting a default state.
 But, if our code tries to access the property you will get an error.

  ```javascript
  class Person extends React.Component {